Structure of a Delphi Console Application

 Write('three');

-Example to input a single character to variable C, given that C is of
+Example to input a string to variable S:

 « Part 1: Setting up and Compiling a Console Application